BaranziniLab/SPOKEsig-Workshop/README.md

 Once the data is imported to your local machine, then:

-1. You must have downloaded three csv files to your local machine such as a condition file, a medication file and a measurement file.
+1. You must have downloaded three csv files from PatientExplorer to your local machine such as a condition file, a medication file and a measurement file.
+As you might have noticed, these data correspond to three diseases such as breast_cancer, colon_cancer and irritable_bowel_syndrome.

 Rename these files as: